Kejmerkew/MSCS-632-A01_Assignment5/README.md

 1. Install [Pharo](https://pharo.org/).
 2. Open the image included in the repo inside Pharo located at "RideShare_PharoImage\RideShare.image"
+3. Choose Pharo version 140
-3. Copy the demo code in RideSharingSystem.st into the Pharo IDE playground
+4. Copy the demo code in RideSharingSystem.st into the Pharo IDE playground
-4. Run the program by hitting "Do It All"
+5. Run the program by hitting "Do It All"
-5. Open the transcript to see the output.
+6. Open the transcript to see the output.
 If it's blank hit the fetch button.

 #### C++